Homital/docs/docs/guide/developer-guide/README.md

 It is very straight forward to edit the documentations with [Gitpod](https://gitpod.io/).
 Click on the following badge will open a Gitpod session, which automatically installs all dependencies and start up a development server for preview.
 The development server theoretically supports hot-reloading, but whether it works or not depends entirely on your luck at the time being :<

 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-Ready--to--Code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/Homital/Homital.github.io)

+### Deployment

+The npm script `docs:build` is used here for generating static site.
+Run it with `yarn docs:build` and the static files will be generated in `docs/.vuepress/dist`.

 ### Continuous Integration